Psychotherapists help people to overcome stress, emotional and relationship problems or troublesome habits.

 - an Improving Access to Psychological Therapies service

 Child psychotherapists work in child and adolescent mental health services (CAMHS).
 CAMHS teams are based in the community and work with staff from many other children's services, including education and social services.
-They provide a number of interventions including mental health promotion and prevention, through to very specialist care for young people with mental illness.
+They provide a number of interventions including mental health promotion and prevention, through to very specialist care for young people with mental health problems.

 To practise as a psychotherapist, you’ll need to undertake appropriate recognised training.
 You’ll usually need a good class of honours degree in a relevant subject and/or be a qualified and experienced healthcare practitioner, such as a psychiatrist, psychologist, mental health nurse or social worker.